Valieva gamely presses on amid Olympic doping controversy

 “Yes, a 15-year-old can be mature, and have a life that is already full of incredible experiences, but still, she is a kid,” Wagner said.
 “She’s not the first kid put in this position and she won’t be the last unless we start taking this seriously.”

 At the center of the firestorm is Valieva, a high schooler with fuzzy pink skate guards and a beloved Pomeranian puppy back home.
-She did a perfect run-through of her record-setting short program during Sunday’s practice.
-Then, while dozens of cameras clicked for pictures, she reached down and touched the ice before walking off.
+She did a perfect run-through of her record-setting short program during Sunday’s early practice at the main rink, then returned for a second session at the nearby practice rink a few hours later.

+At one point, as dozens of cameras clicked for pictures, Valieva reached down and touched the ice.

-The wait is on to see whether Valieva will be allowed back on.
+The wait is on to see whether she can again at the Olympics.

 “It’s always bad when something like that happens, so we’re very sorry for any athlete,” Russian ice dancer Gleb Smolkin said.
 “I think like everyone else, we are just waiting for the results of this story.
 We wish Kamila all the best.
 She’s a great athlete, she’s a great skater.
 She has a bright future.”